-pCi/l: PicoCuries per liter (a measure of radioactivity).

-ppm: Parts per million, which can also be expressed as milligrams per liter (mg/l).

-ppb: Parts per billion, which can also be expressed as micrograms per liter (μ g/l).
+pCi/l: PicoCuries per liter (a measure of radioactivity). ppm: Parts per million, which can also be expressed as ppb: Parts per billion, which can also be expressed as micrograms per liter (μ g/l).

 N/A: Not Applicable (does not apply).